Marquette Golden Eagles: Women's basketball

 The women's basketball team is coached by Carolyn Kieger.
 The program has experienced success in recent years under former coach Terri Mitchell's direction, including a run to the championship game of the WNIT, where the women finished as runners-up in 2006, and won the championship in 2008.
 Most recently, the team made it to the second round of the NCAA tournament in 2011, where they were defeated by top-seeded Tennessee.
 Marquette women's basketball has qualified for the NCAA tournament seven times since 1994.
 The team now plays in the Al McGuire Center, named after the former Marquette men's coach.

-The team notably hired Tyler Summitt, the 21-year-old son of legendary Tennessee coach Pat Summitt, as an assistant effective with the 2012–13 season, the announcement coming on the same day his mother announced her retirement after 38 years leading the Lady Vols.
+The team notably hired Tyler Summitt, the 21-year-old son of the former Tennessee coach Pat Summitt, as an assistant effective with the 2012–13 season, the announcement coming on the same day his mother announced her retirement after 38 years leading the Lady Vols.

 In 2006, Marquette traveled to St. Thomas to participate in the Paradise Jam tournament.
 In the opening round Marquette defeated Western Michigan 74–61.
 In the second round Marquette defeated Auburn 65–61.
 On the final day, Marquette beat Xavier 73–53 to finish with a 3–0 record and win the 2006 Paradise Jam Championship (St. John division).

 Cross-country and track

 The cross-country and track teams have produced five Olympians, 13 NCAA champions and 27 All-Americans.
-Except for Dwayne Wade, Marquette's most successful student-athlete was track and field sprinter Ralph Metcalfe, a world-record holder and Olympic gold medalist.
-Olympic silver medalist Melvin "Bus" Shimek (1904–1987) was the longtime coach of both programs; he was a top distance runner at MU in the 1920's and coached until 1976, the last 29 years as head coach, a total of 52 years as athlete and coach at Marquette.
+Except for Dwyane Wade, Marquette's most successful student-athlete was track and field sprinter Ralph Metcalfe, a world-record holder and Olympic gold medalist.
+Olympic silver medalist Melvin "Bus" Shimek (1904–1987) was the longtime coach of both programs; he was a top distance runner at MU in the 1920s and coached until 1976, the last 29 years as head coach, a total of 52 years as athlete and coach at Marquette.
 Shimek set the school record in the mile in 1927 and it held up for over thirty years.

 Both programs were dropped with football in December 1960, but cross country was reinstated within weeks so the athletic program could retain its NCAA membership, which required a varsity intercollegiate sport in each season.
 Track missed three spring seasons (1961–1963) and returned in March 1964, initially without scholarships.